simondlevy/USFS/README.md

 This repository contains Arduino, Raspberry Pi (WiringPi), and Linux i2cdev libraries and examples for working with the incredible <a href="https://www.tindie.com/products/onehorse/ultimate-sensor-fusion-solution/"> EM7180 Ultimate Sensor Fusion Solution</a> from Pesky Products.

+We have tested this library on the following hardware:

+* Ladybug STM32L4 board from Tlera Corp

+* Teensy 3.2, 3.6

+* Raspberry Pi 3

+* NVIDIA Jetson TX1

 The library provides two C++ classes for working with the EM7180 SENtral sensor hub on this board:

 * An <b>EM7180</b> class providing a convenient API for the full functionality of the EM7180 unit